Welcome to The Green Room!

 Program Lead

 Ali's life has been profoundly shaped by the transformative power of community.
 Having received early support from a local community organization, Ali has been involved in community service from a young age, organizing and supporting many activities for children and youth.
 His passion and experiences have driven his interest in community and psychology, and he now holds a Bachelor of Arts in Psychology from the University of Alberta.
-Ali serves as a Program Co-Lead for The Green Room.
+Ali serves as the Program Lead for The Green Room.

 alia@islamicfamily.ca